MajorIncident/meetingtimer/docs/domain-model.md

 - `totalCost`: Total currency accrued so far.
 - `costPerSecond`: Current rate based on the latest `RoleCounts`.

+### Cost History
+Defined in [`src/hooks/useMeetingTimer.ts`](../src/hooks/useMeetingTimer.ts) as `CostHistoryPoint`.

+- `elapsedSeconds`: Total seconds when the sample was taken.
+- `totalCost`: Cumulative cost at that moment.
+- `costPerSecond`: Burn rate for the same tick.

+The hook stores a sliding window of recent points (not a full audit log) so the UI can render a lightweight graph without persisting every tick for the entire meeting.

 ## Cost Per Second Calculation
 1. For each role, multiply `hourlyRate * roleCounts[role.id]` (treat missing counts as zero).
 2. Sum the hourly totals across roles.